tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## Observations

-Not all protocols presented here have production or even reference implementations
+- Not all protocols presented here have production or even reference implementations

-Careful consideration about each aspect of these technologies and their applicability to the Taro protocol are required
+- Careful consideration about each aspect of these technologies and their applicability to the Taro protocol are required
+- TumbleBit are taylor made for BitCoin, features that make it work currently not part of Mimblewimble